 Marul Tree – (Terminalia petiolaris) fruit resembles an Olive with a sweet blackberry taste and large pip.
-These are a Kimberley endemic meaning they are only found here and nowhere else in the world.
-Growing up to fourteen metres, and occuring mostly in monsoonal vine thicket, withstanding cyclone damage, they are an essential canopy tree in this threatened ecological community.
+These are a Kimberley endemic, meaning they are only found here and nowhere else in the world.
+Growing up to fourteen metres, and occurring mostly in monsoonal vine thicket, they withstand cyclone damage and are an essential canopy tree in this threatened ecological community.

-The Gubinge commonly known as the Kakadu Plum – (Terminalia Ferdinandiana) is the highest natural source of Vitamin C on earth giving around 3150mg of vitamin C per 100 grams, roughly equivalent to 60 times stronger than an orange.
+The Gubinge commonly known as the Kakadu Plum – (Terminalia Ferdinandiana) has the highest natural source of Vitamin C on earth giving around 3150mg of vitamin C per 100 grams of fruit, roughly equivalent to 60 times stronger than an orange.
 Madoorr Bark from the Gubinge Tree makes a dark red concoction used for leg sores & insect bites.

-The Willings Tree or Caustic bush as it is commonly known (Grevillea dimidiata) is used for ceremony in aboriginal law initiation & circumcision, during mens business they go bush for 1 month and the women hold the sacred space performing their own ceremonies on certain days in correlation with the men, the mothers and sisters make a braid from their hair to tie around their sons waist as a reminder that they are there supporting them on their journey into manhood.
+The Willings Tree or Caustic bush as it is commonly known (Grevillea dimidiata) is used for ceremony in aboriginal law initiation & circumcision, during mens business they go bush for one month and the women hold the sacred space performing their own ceremonies on certain days in correlation with the men.
+The mothers and sisters make a braid from their hair to tie around their sons waist as a reminder that they are there supporting them on their journey into manhood.

 Desert Bloodwood – Jukulu / Marroolal – (Corymbia bella) – Red gum is medicinal – applied to sore teeth.
 Bark is burnt to provide ash to mix with chewing tobacco.
 When a tree bleeds the sap flows until it crystallises, apply the sticky gum directly to sores or cuts as an antiseptic.
 If the sap is in a dried form, it can be crushed into powder and boiled in water to use as an antiseptic wash.
 Also used to tan kangaroo-skin waterbags.
 The roots store water, dig up the roots and drain into a container.

-Bundy from the Bardi Jawi mob at Kooljaman says “follow the Bower bird he’ll show you the way – he’ll let u know the seasons, when the fruits & berries are ripening.
+Bundy from the Bardi Jawi mob at Kooljaman says “Follow the Bower bird, he’ll show you the way, he’ll let you know the seasons, when the fruits and berries are ripening.
 The Brulger bird will guide you into the dreamtime, the Oraralee (seagull) will appear when the bait fish are running and larger shoals of fish will come through”.

 Boab Tree – (Adansonia gregorii) is symbolic with its immense swollen trunk and striking silhouette, favouring the rich loamy soils of the Fitzroy & Ord valleys.
 The root fibres are made into string, the white pith of the large woody pendulous fruit is sucked out and tastes like sherbet and is very refreshing, the seeds are ground into a white paste and the fruits are frequently carved or etched.
 The hollow trunk of the tree fills with water during the wet providing water storage during the dry.